dftd4/tad-dftd4/README.md

 #         -0.0004439871, -0.0004362087, -0.0004454589, -0.0005344027])
 ```

+## Limitations

+The current implementation only works molecular structures.
+Periodic boundary conditions are **not** implemented.

+The code is fully vectorized for maximum efficiency.
+Therefore, all quantities are stored as full tensors, which makes calculations rather **memory intensive**.
+Especially, the ATM term can become limiting as it requires a 3D tensor of dimension `(n_atoms, n_atoms, n_atoms)`.

 ## Contributing

 This is a volunteer open source projects and contributions are always welcome.
 Please, take a moment to read the [contributing guidelines](CONTRIBUTING.md).

 ## License